Oran-123/Olympian-Quiz/README.md

 ### How to play Module

-The rules modal is displayed only when the user clicks the button "How to play".
+The rules modal is displayed only when the user clicks the "How to play" button.

-The rules modal includes four bullet points, with icons to help the user visually understnad hte rules.
+The rules modal includes four bullet points, with icons to help the user visually understand the rules.

 ![close modal button](images-readme/rules-modal-large-screen.png)

-To close the modal, the user can simply click the "X" button.
+The user can click the "X" button to close the modal.

 ![close modal button](images-readme/rules-modal-close-button.png)

-The contents of the modal such as the close button scale in size depending on the screen size of the device i.e. the below image is the same modal as above but on a mobile.
+The modal and its contents, like the close button, scale in size depending on the device's size, i.e. the below image is the same as above but on a mobile.

 ![close modal button](images-readme/rules-modal-small-screen.png)